Commercial real estate in United States: overview

 Real estate is comprised of land, the improvements (buildings) constructed on the land, and the fixtures attached to the land or buildings.
-If these three elements of a parcel of real estate are owned by the same entity, they are conveyed together in one deed that is recorded in a single register in the applicable public land records (title registry) office.
+If these three elements of a parcel of real estate are owned by the same entity, they are conveyed together in one deed that is recorded in a single land registry office.
 Long-term leasehold interests are also considered real estate, and the leases creating them can be recorded in the land records.

 The following are recorded in the public register of title:

-Other documents that affect title to the real property.
+Other documents that affect title to the commercial real estate.

 Confidential information or documents cannot generally be protected from disclosure once recorded in the land records.
-However, confidential documents can in some cases be redacted and the redacted version recorded.
+However, confidential documents can in some cases be redacted prior to recording.
 It is also sometimes possible to protect the identity of an investor by creating a holding company to acquire title to real estate.